Shougo/ddc-source-nextword/README.md

-# ddc-nextword: nextword completion for ddc.vim
+# ddc-source-nextword: nextword completion for ddc.vim

 A ddc.vim source for `nextword` for completing words in English.